Towers and Masts African telecommunication projects

 Treating each project on its own merits

-The companies involved in supplying towers and masts acknowledge that experience has taught them that Africa should not be regarded as one big country.
+The companies involved in supplying towers and masts in Africa acknowledge that experience has taught them that Africa should not be regarded as one big country.
 It is made of different cultures and ways of doing things.
 “Treat each project based on its own merit.
 Don’t make assumptions about client needs.
 The most important thing is time within which the project is delivered, the project should be delivered safely, and over and above, it should be of acceptable quality,” comments a supplier who frequents DRC and Mozambique.

 Rapid deployment solutions: fad or necessity?